jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 Most people think when they make a decision, it will instantly manifest.
 When it doesn’t happen quickly, they give up and revert to their old self.

-The irony of impatience is that it guarantees you'll wait forever to get what you want.
+The irony of impatience is that it guarantees you’ll wait forever to get what you want.
 Success is paid for by hard work and patience, Not through wishes and demands.

 ## Face your fears

-I don't care what you say;
+I don’t care what you say;

 [Everyone is afraid of something.](/how-to-overcome-fear/) That’s part of being human.

 The problem is when you let these fears keep you from doing things that will change your life for the better.
-While fear breeds negative thoughts, you aren't forced to stop making progress because of them.
+While fear breeds negative thoughts, you aren’t forced to stop making progress because of them.

 ![Stop living in fear to have a better life](/assets/images/posts/without-fear-there-cannot-be-courage-.jpg "Stop living in fear to have a better life"){: width="640" height="336"}

 It’s tragic when the only reason you don’t take action is that you fear what people will think.
-This happens because it's comfortable to know exactly what everyone thinks of you and you don't want to change where you are, for better or worse.
+This happens because it’s comfortable to know exactly what everyone thinks of you and you don’t want to change where you are, for better or worse.

-You'll achieve the most personal growth when you get out of your comfort zone.
-It's only when you face your fears that you can overcome the roadblocks on your path to personal growth.
+You’ll achieve the most personal growth when you get out of your comfort zone.
+It’s only when you face your fears that you can overcome the roadblocks on your path to personal growth.

 I remember one of the reasons I delayed getting sober was fear.
 I didn’t want people to think of me as a guy who couldn’t control his drinking.
 It was only when I wanted to improve my life more than I wanted to look like I had control that I could stop drinking and make big changes to my life.